Havre-Union Line: Havre Old Line

 The early success of the Liverpool packet lines encouraged the organization of packet service between New York and Le Havre, France.
 In 1822 Francis Depau established the first packet line to run between those two ports.
 The first ship sailed September 10, 1822, with Miles R. Burke as its captain.
 The line came to be known as the Havre Old Line.

 Francis Depau was born in France in 1773.
 In 1789, when he was sixteen years old, he went to Saint-Domingue (today's Haiti) to work at his uncle's merchant house.
 The slave revolt of 1791 forced Depau to relocate to Charleston, South Carolina, where he established his own merchant house.
 In 1798, he married Sylvie de Grasse, the youngest daughter of the Comte de Grasse, the Admiral who commanded the French fleet at the Battle of the Chesapeake.
 By 1812 Depau had moved his merchant house to New York City, where he was running a mercantile trading business and a shipping business.

-The Havre Old Line stated with two ships, the Stephania and Montano.
+The Havre Old Line started with two ships, the Stephania and Montano.
 Francis Depau, Isaac Bell, and Capt.
 Miles R. Burke were the joint owners of the ships.
 Within a year the Havre Old Line was operating four ships, the Henry and Lewis being added alongside the first two vessels.

 Francis Depau's merchant house handled the line's business.
 His firm owned warehouse space for the storage of goods.
 It shipped and received goods on its own accounts.
 It acted as a commission agent for importing goods from France.
 The firm also moved general freight (cotton, grain, naval stores) for other enterprises.
 Finally, the firm handled the growing passenger business.

 Only four months after the Havre Old Line inaugurated service to Le Havre, the Havre Second Line was organized (January 1823), and shortly after that, William Whitlock, Jr. began a third line.